-How to Resign From a Job With Grace
+How To Resign From a Job With Grace

 Taking on a new role encourages people to look ahead – planning the next months and years of their lives.
-So with a new job offer in hand, it’s not surprising that some people put little time or effort into making sure they resign from their previous job on a good note, with dignity and grace.
+So with a new job offer in hand, it’s not surprising that some people put little time or effort into making sure they resign from a job on a good note, with dignity and grace.
 Here are our job resignation tips.

 Prepare: Think of resignation as you would a job interview.
 Put time and thought into it.
 Prepare what you are going to say, in what order, and to whom.
 You can do serious damage to working relationships if you tell the wrong people first (even in confidence) and somebody influential finds out second-hand.

 Be honest: Don’t withhold the truth from your employers and colleagues.
 Tell them up front that you are leaving.

 Be succinct: Whether telling your boss in person or writing, get straight to the point.
 Explain why you are leaving, but avoid expressing negative feelings.

 Be flexible: If you can, negotiate a finishing date that suits your current employer and your new employer.
 Cooperate fully in handing over the files, documents, projects and clients you are working with before leaving.

 Be aware: If your resignation is coming “out of the blue,” expect a reaction from your employer.
 Allow time for the reaction to your news.
 If your manager becomes aggressive, confrontational or upset, don’t respond with similar behavior.
 Revert to your prepared comments.